ray-project/ray/doc/source/tune/tutorials/tune-storage.rst

 If you're using neither a shared filesystem nor cloud storage, Ray Tune will resort to the default mechanism of periodically synchronizing data saved on worker nodes to the head node.
-**This treats the head node's local filesystem as the main storage location of the distributed Tune experiment.**
+This treats the head node's local filesystem as the main storage location of the distributed Tune experiment.

 By default, workers will sync the entire trial directory to the head node whenever that trial saves a checkpoint.
 This can be configured by ``sync_on_checkpoint`` and ``sync_period`` in :class:`SyncConfig <ray.tune.syncer.SyncConfig>`:

 .. code-block:: python
-    :emphasize-lines: 9, 10, 11, 12, 13, 14

     from ray import tune
     from ray.air.config import RunConfig